Latvian Higher League

-Latvian Higher League or Virslīga, known for sponsorship reasons as Optibet Virslīga since 2019, is a professional football league and the top tier of association football in Latvia.
-Organised by the Latvian Football Federation, the Higher League is contested by 10 clubs.
+Latvian Higher League or Virslīga, also known as TonyBet Virslīga for sponsorship reasons, is a professional association football league in Latvia and the highest level of the Latvian football league system.
+Organised by the Latvian Football Federation, the league is contested by ten clubs.

 History and league format

 History

-The first all-national Latvian championship, which succeeded the Riga Football League and other regional leagues, was organized in 1927, which lasted until the Soviet occupation of Latvia in 1940.
+The first all-national Latvian championship – the Virslīga – which succeeded the Riga Football League and other, parallel regional leagues, was organized in 1927.
+It succeeded the previous Latvian Championship (Latvijas čempionāts futbolā) that was held from 1922 to 1926 in similar fashion.

+The Virslīga lasted until the Soviet occupation of Latvia in 1940.
 After World War II, between 1945 and 1991 the championship of Soviet Latvia was the main footballing competition in the Latvian SSR.

-With Latvia regaining full independence in August 1991, the newly established Latvian Football Federation (LFF) decided to reorganise its competitions within the Virslīga from 1992.
+With Latvia regaining full independence in August 1991, the newly re-established Latvian Football Federation (LFF) decided to reorganise its competitions within the Virslīga from 1992.
 The same year Latvia returned to FIFA and became a member of UEFA.

 Format

-After the 2007 season the league increased from eight to ten sides.
-In 2008 each side played the others four times.
-From 2015 till 2018 there were eight participating clubs.
-This was increased to nine for the 2019 season and ten for the 2020 season.
+Latvian Higher League is usually played from early March till November.
+Although the team count in the league has changed multiple times (10 in 2007 and 2020, 9 in 2019 and 2021, and 8 in 2015–2018), since 2022, a total of 10 teams participate in the Virslīga.
+Each side plays 36 games during the season, with 18 games being played at home and the other 18 away.

-At the end of the season, the lowest placed team are automatically relegated into 1. līga, and the winner of the 1. līga automatically takes their place.
-The second lowest placed team in Virslīga and the second team of 1. līga play two matches for a place in the Virslīga the following season.
-The winner of Virslīga, the champion of Latvia, plays in the UEFA Champions League qualifying round.
-The second and third placed clubs play in the UEFA Europa League qualifying games.
+At the end of each season, the lowest placed team in the league gets automatically relegated to the Optibet Nākotnes Līga, with Nākotnes Līga winner replacing them, while the second lowest placed team gets to play in a 2 leg relegation playoff (Pārspēles) against the runner-up of the Nākotnes Līga, for the last spot in the league.
+The winner of Virslīga qualifies for the UEFA Champions League first qualification round, while runners-up and 3rd place teams qualify for the UEFA Conference League first qualification round.